 As obvious as this may seem, it is the most overlooked aspect in chair selection.
 Designs may sometimes seem sound, but things can change once a patient tests a new prototype.
-At Seating Matters, we have been continually improving on the design of our chairs since 2008 to provide the very best in pressure management, postural support, comfort and ease of use.
-In addition to this, we carried out clinical field research in three nursing homes to identify the importance of therapeutic seating in elderly patients.
-We saw a significant reduction in pressure injury incidence and fall prevention without the use of restraint.
-You can read more about our clinical testing here.
+At Seating Matters, we have been continually improving on the design of our chairs to provide the very best in pressure management, postural support, comfort and ease of use.
+In addition to this, we carried out clinical field research in three nursing homes to identify the importance of therapeutic seating in elderly patients.*

 This is just an overview of considerations that facilities or family members should consider prior to purchasing a pressure management chair.
 These points apply no matter whether you are looking at adult, child or bariatric chairs, and are a good way to begin your research.
-There is no “one size fits all” approach to seating every patient and sometimes customizations or added accessories are needed.
-For these patients, we recommend they are seated in one of our chairs before determining whether or not it will do the job.
-Some will know immediately, others need a bit of time in their seat.
+There is no “one size fits all” approach to seating every patient and sometimes customizations or added accessories are necessary.
+In these cases, we recommend that a patient is seated in one of our chairs before determining whether or not it will do the job.
+Some will know immediately if the chair is for them or not, others need a bit of time in their seat.